dragsa/dataroot-barbot/README.md

 _features to be implemented:_

 - simulate something similar to personal assistance, for this purpose bot should provide special questionnaire allowing to fill in user data;
-- bot should provide database to store user's visits and marks and a way to search through this history;
+- bot should provide possibility to store user's visits and marks into database and a way to search through this history;
 - booking a table (not clear how to approach at this point);
-- provide a way to expand questionnaire list via config in a form of configurable keywords list;
+- provide a way to expand questionnaire list via config in a form of keywords list;
-- add additional decision factors:
+- additional decision factors:
 1) geographical location with the help of Google API;
 2) using marks from Trip Advisor API;
 3) history of user's visits and marks;
 4) user profile from the database;
-5) configurable groups of users (also, possibly, a way to simplify the questionnaire given that each user has preferences);
+5) configurable groups of users
+   (also, possibly, a way to simplify the questionnaire given that each user in a group has preferences from point 5);
 6) provide a way to "teach" the bot with direct input of data;
-7) advanced extension module which allows to put arbitrary factors e.g. recognizing beer type by picture and finding nearest bar serving this type).
+7) advanced extension module which allows using arbitrary factors e.g. recognizing beer type by picture and finding nearest bar serving this type).

-**Production scenario description**
+***Production scenario description***

-in production BarBot operates in single container which hosts database and public accessible endpoint. via this port bars interested to become targets should register itself. registration requires address of public available web part which hosts bar parameters in form of JSON. samples of such JSON are provided in
+in production BarBot operates as a single container which hosts database and public accessible registration endpoint. using this API bars interested to become targets should register themselves. registration requires address of public available web page which hosts bar parameters in form of JSON. samples of such JSON are provided in

 `docker-compose/bars.json`

-after start BarBot will periodically query that page to keep bar state up-to-date during decision making. depending on replies from bar web servers bot may temporary exclude bars from potential targets list. also it is possible to exclude bar exclusion until status update will be done from bar side. to track it's state from BarBot perspective each bar can use special status endpoint periodically.
+after start BarBot will periodically query that page to keep bar state up-to-date during decision making. depending on replies from bar web servers BarBot may temporary exclude bars from potential targets list. also it is possible to exclude bar for longer term - until status update will be done from bar side. to track it's state from BarBot perspective each bar can use special "status" endpoint periodically.

-production image resides on
+production-ready image resides on

 `dragsasgard/postgres_96_with_hls`

-**Local development setup instructions**
+***Local development setup instructions***

 in order to operate properly BarBot needs sources of bar data. local development env uses fake bars and those are provided via additional container.